bridgetownrb/liquid-component/README.md

 name: Widget Card
 description: Displays a card about a widget that you can open.
 variables:
+  title:
+    - string
-  title: "string", "The title of the card displayed in a header along the top." show_footer?: boolean, "Set whether the bottom footer should be displayed." theme?: object
+    - The title of the card displayed in a header along the top. show_footer?: ["boolean, "Display bottom footer."] theme?: object
   content: markdown
 ---